 Davidson & Company LLP, of Vancouver, British Columbia have been the auditors for the Company in Canada since August 15, 1997.
-Crowe Horwath, Melbourne, Australia have been the Company's auditors in Australia.
+Pilot Partners, Australia have been the Company's auditors in Australia since August 29, 2013, prior to that the Company's Australian Auditors were Crowe Horwath, Melbourne.